burnsr77/burnsr77.github.io/cv/index.md

 <a name="awards"> </a>

-## Grants, Fellowships, and Awards
+## Select Grants, Fellowships, and Awards

+2019	Graduate Student Association Excellence Award in Graduate Supervision

 2019	Eyes High Postdoctoral Scholars Competition.
 2 years of funding, total value of $110,000.
-Post-doc will start July 1, 2019.
 Co-PIs: Ryan Burns, Victoria Fast.

 2019	$525,000.
 Canadian Institutes of Health Research \(CIHR\).
 "Artificial Intelligence for Public Health \(AI4PH\): A Focus on Equity and Prevention".
 Collaborator.

-2019	Graduate Student Association Excellence Award in Graduate Supervision

 2018	$53,655.
 SSHRC Insight Development Grant.
 "The Politics of Knowledge Representation in Open Data and Smart Cities" PI: Ryan Burns.